 Contact a New York Food Poisoning Lawyer

-If you believe you or a loved one became ill because of an unsafe food product, you should preserve the product and it’s packaging and file a report with the health department.
-In some instances, you might have a valid personal injury claim, so contact a New York defective food product lawyer to discuss your situation.
-While these claims are often difficult to prove and compensation might not be available (or warranted) in all instances, if you became severely ill or injured, make sure to call our office at (347) 318-9604 or reach out online to discuss your legal options.
+If you believe you or a loved one became ill because of an unsafe food product, you should preserve it and its packaging and file a report with the health department.
+You might have a valid personal injury claim if your symptoms were severe.
+Contact a New York defective food product lawyer to discuss your situation.
+While these claims are often difficult to prove and compensation might not be available (or warranted) in all instances, if you become severely ill or injured, call our office at (347) 318-9604 or reach out online to discuss your legal options.